Why you should have a livestock first aid kit

 Even if you must rush your animal to the vet, knowing how to render first aid on the way just makes sense.

-This post contains affiliate links.
-When you click on a link and make a purchase, I may receive a small commission, but this doesn't affect the price you pay in any way.
-You can read more at my Disclosure page.
+This post may contain affiliate links, which means if you click on a link and make a purchase I might earn a small commission, but it doesn't affect the price you pay.
+Read my disclosure here for more info.

 How to choose a container for your first aid kit